Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Introduction

-Hospitality in 2025 is reshaping itself under the combined weight of cost inflation, fast moving technology cycles, and a demand environment that varies by market and segment week to week.
+Hospitality in 2026 is reshaping itself under the combined weight of cost inflation, fast-moving technology cycles, and a demand environment that varies by market and segment week to week.
 Many portfolios are now managing through slower rate growth and uneven occupancy while energy and payroll remain elevated.
 Recent outlooks reflect this reality.
-Independent researchers and banks have trimmed growth expectations for the United States through 2025, with some sources now calling for flat to slightly negative revenue per available room for the full year as higher prices meet softer pace and as corporate travel remains selective.
-CBREBusiness Travel News
+Independent researchers and banks have trimmed growth expectations for the United States through 2026, with some sources now calling for flat to slightly negative revenue per available room for the full year as higher prices meet softer pace and as corporate travel remains selective.

 The Peninsula Istanbul Waterfront icon that blends heritage and modern luxury while anchoring mixed use revitalization along the Bosphorus

 Global travel demand is still a bright spot.
-The United Nations World Tourism Organization reported that international arrivals recovered to pre pandemic levels in 2024 and it projects additional growth of about three percent in 2025.
-That is an important tailwind for gateway cities and for destinations that depend on long haul travelers.
-UNWTO
+The United Nations World Tourism Organization reported that international arrivals recovered to pre-pandemic levels in 2024 and it projects additional growth of approximately 3% in 2025.
+That is an important tailwind for gateway cities and for destinations that depend on long-haul travelers.
+UNWTO.
+What’s next for 2026?

 Owners and operators who outperform in this environment are the ones who weld revenue science to asset strategy, who align labor with revenue moments, who move to cloud infrastructure for speed and reliability, and who treat partnerships and brand extensions as real growth levers rather than side projects.
 This document presents twelve strategic shifts and a complete set of BRC Action Frameworks so you can implement without guesswork.